Predeploys

 _msgHashbytes32The keccak256 hash of the message payload matching the initiating message.

-validateMessage(Identifier calldata _id, bytes32 _msgHash)
+function validateMessage(Identifier calldata _id, bytes32 _msgHash)

 Interop Start Timestamp